 - You can not optimize CSS code alone.
 You also need to follow the standard practices for writing your HTML code.
 If you are into the front-end development, check out these web form design practices I follow.

-- Many put their lot of efforts for trying hard to change the UI by copying and tweaking CSS code.
+- Many put their efforts into trying hard to change the UI by copying and tweaking CSS code.
 And they end up with amplified frustration.
 Learn to love the CSS, rather than simply copying it.
 It is powerful and amazing if you DO IT RIGHT.

 Along with the functionality, it is also important to make your reader comfortable using your website.
 Implementing these CSS performance optimization tips will give the best experience to your users.

-That’s all from my side.
+That’s all from my side about CSS performance best practices.
 What is your thought or tips you would like to mention in this list?